Rajendra Prasad Chaudhary

-Rajendra Prasad Chaudhary is an Indian politician and a member of the 18th Uttar Pradesh Assembly from the Rudhauli Assembly constituency of Basti district.
+Rajendra Prasad Chaudhary is an Indian politician and a member of the 15th & 18th Uttar Pradesh Assembly from the Rudhauli Assembly constituency of Basti district.
 He is a member of the Samajwadi Party.

-Early life
+Early life and education

-Rajendra Prasad Chaudhary was born on 1 July 1961 in Basti, Uttar Pradesh, to a Hindu family of Santram Chaudhary.
+Rajendra Prasad Chaudhary was born on 1 July 1961 in Kaithvaliya village of Basti, Uttar Pradesh, to a Hindu family of Santram Chaudhary.
 He married Sheela Chaudhary on 2 March 1987, and they had two children.